jasminb/jsonapi-converter/README.md

  - `INCLUDE_META` enabled by default, if enabled, meta data will be serialized
  - `INCLUDE_LINKS` enabled by default, if enabled links will be serialized
- - `INCLUDE_RELATIONSHIP_ATTRIBUTES` disabled by default, if enabled, relationship objects will be serialized fully, this means that besides generating `relationship` objects for each relationship, `included` section will be created that contains actuall relationship attributes
+ - `INCLUDE_RELATIONSHIP_ATTRIBUTES` disabled by default, if enabled, relationship objects will be serialized fully, this means that besides generating `relationship` objects for each relationship, `included` section will be created that contains actual relationship attributes

 To enable or disable serialization options: